 Nearly all white rhinos in Uganda are located in the Ziwa Rhino Sanctuary, which is under the authority of the Uganda Wildlife Authority.
 The organization takes many steps to ensure the rhino population is safe from poachers who hope to sell the animal’s horn.

-The goal of the sanctuary is providing a secure environment to expand the rhino population through breeding.
+The goal of the sanctuary is to provide a secure environment to expand the rhino population through breeding.
 The rhinos will then be slowly reintroduced to national parks in Uganda.

-The sanctuary features three electric fences to separate the 7,000-hectare sanctuary from surrounding land.
+The sanctuary features three electric fences to separate the 7,000-hectare sanctuary from the surrounding land.
 A fourth boundary is a swamp.
-The sanctuary is staffed by security guards and rangers who watch the rhinos 24 hours a day.
+The sanctuary is staffed by security guards and rangers who watch the rhinos 24 hours daily.

 In 2015, all rhinos at the Ziwa Rhino Sanctuary went through an operation to implant microchips beneath their skin and in their horns.
 These microchips will help stop rhino poaching and end the illegal horn trade in Uganda by offering undeniable proof that a horn recovered from smugglers came from one of the animals.
 With this evidence, poachers, smugglers, and traders can be convicted in court.

 Most southern white rhinos are located in Southern Africa but there are reintroduced populations in Swaziland, Namibia, Botswana, Zimbabwe, and Uganda.
 The northern white rhino was once found in areas like northwest Uganda, southwest Sudan, northeast DRC, and southern Chad as this sub-species prefers savanna woodlands and grasslands.